taehyounpark/queryosity/docs/features/dataflow/dataflow.md

 # The DataFlow object

-Instantiate a dataflow object by simply calling:
+The dataflow object can be instantiated by:

 ```cpp
 using dataflow = ana::dataflow;
 dataflow df;